How to Use a Visualization Mod

 3. On the authoring bar, click to open the Visualization types flyout.

-4. Comment: The upper part of the flyout, above the line, lists visualization mods in the analysis that are not yet added to the list of pinned visualizations.
+4. Comment: The upper part of the flyout, above the line, lists visualization mods that are not yet added to the list of pinned visualizations.

-5. Hover with the mouse pointer over the visualization mod, click the button that is shown, and select Pin.
+5. Hover over the visualization mod, click options , and select Pin.

-6. Comment: If the visualization mod is not available in the flyout, you can click the button in the Visualization types search field at the top of the flyout, and select Find visualizations in the library.
-Locate the wanted visualization mod, click its button, and select Pin to visualizations.
+6. Comment: If the visualization mod is not available in the flyout, you can click options in the Visualization types search field at the top of the flyout, and select Find visualizations in the library.
+Locate and right-click the visualization mod of interest, and select Pin to visualizations.

 Response: The visualization mod is shown below the line, in the lower part of the flyout.